Postrediori/HuaweiMobileDashboard/README.md

 * E5573s-320
 * E8372h-608

+## Tested on

+* Firefox 116  & TamperMonkey 4.19 (addon version)
+  * Ubuntu Linux 23.04
+  * Windows 10
+  * Android 13
+* MS Edge 116
+  * Windows 10

 ## TODO

 * [x] Safer XML parser
-* [ ] LTE Band selector (it is possible to specify LTE bands, but without non-standard firmware it is impossible to check what LTE band is actually in use or what are the EARFCN frequency codes).
+* [ ] LTE Band selector.
+It is possible to specify LTE bands, but without non-standard firmware it is impossible to check what LTE band is actually in use or what are the EARFCN frequency codes.
-* [ ] Adjust refresh rate (now it is handled by `UPDATE_MS` variable in the script)
+* [ ] Adjust refresh rate.
+Now it is handled by `UPDATE_MS` variable in the script.

 ## Acknowledgments